View the Images & Articles Gallery page.

 The Sugar Shack was opened in 1975 or 1976 by JoAnn Kilsdonk, with business partner Sharon Dixon (who later opened Fannies).
 Advertisements for The Sugar Shack (which first appeared in the July 1976 issue of the GPU News) advertised it as "A bar owned and operated BY and FOR women".

 Cory Scott, the son of the owner, recalls working there as a boy, and attending Brewers games tailgate parties co-sponsored by Sugar Shack and the M & M Club (which opened within weeks of Sugar Shack).

 The August 1976 issue of the local "GLIB Guide" describes the business as follows: "Women, women, women!
 And lots of room to mingle.
 By and for gay women."

 The Sugar Shack was sold around 1985 to Dotie, who for a time reopened it as a lesbian bar named D.K.'s Tavern.
 But that was not to be; the business was sold once more in late 1987 to Al Thomas, who eventually reopened it as a men's gay bar, The Triangle, which was to survive at least 20 years.

-contents, design and arrangement by Don Schwamb.
+Web site concept, design and arrangement by Don Schwamb.

-Last updated: December-2006.
+Last updated: May-2017.